Apple Cinnamon Muffins that are so fluffy you’ll never want to eat another muffin again. Make a batch of these for a yummy fall snack.

 Sugar – instead of white sugar, this recipe calls for a combination of coconut sugar and maple syrup.
 The maple syrup brings out all of the amazingly sweet and warm flavors of apple cinnamon muffins!

-I thought I would share some healthy muffin making tips so that you can get fluffy, delish muffins every time!
+I thought I would share some muffin-making tips so that you can get fluffy, delish muffins every time!

 What apples are best for muffins?
 We suggest using a sweeter apple variety such as gala because it will add amazing flavor to these muffins.